nicklutsko/nicklutsko.github.io/_posts/2020-02-02-Historical-Warming-Climate-Sensitivity.md

 (Aside: the models have weak trends, or even cooling trends, for end years in much of the 90s.
 Looking at the temperature curves, it seems like many of the models experience a strong cooling in response to the 1991 Pinatubo eruption, much stronger than was observed.)

-<h3>It’s harder to build a high sensitivity model that matches the historical record</h3>
+<h3>2.
+It’s harder to build a high sensitivity model that matches the historical record</h3>

 More speculatively, another reason comparing with the historical record favors low sensitivity models is that you have to get more things right for a high sensitivity model to match the historical record.